yu-ming-Wang/RAG_Project/README.md

 2. **Medium Article Crawler:** 10 Articles.
 3. **Youtube Video Crawler:** 15 videos.
 4. **Links:** All source Links.
+5. **Demonstrate:** Download the notebook file to see the demonstrated result.
 ---

 ## Featurization Pipelines Milestone